 Were you waiting for an economical Apple Music plan?
-Well, Apple has finally listened and unleashed Apple Music Voice Plan.
+Well, Apple has finally listened and unleashed the Apple Music Voice Plan.
 The special voice-only plan will cost just $4.99/month and allow access to all Apple Music content.
-However, there’s a catch, or shall I say a “Siri clause.”
+However, there’s a catch, or shall I say, a “Siri clause.”

 Wait, what?
 Check out everything you need to know about the Apple Music Voice Plan and whether it’s worth the price tag or not.

 Note: Apple discontinued the Apple Music Voice Plan in November 2023.

 What is the Voice plan for Apple Music?

 During Apple’s 2021 fall event, Unleashed, Apple introduced a new subscription tier for Apple Music.
 Dubbed as Voice Plan, it will harness the power of Siri and operate only with voice.
 That’s right, only with voice.

 While the $4.99 price excites my heart, ear, and wallet, the voice-only clause is somewhat a curveball.
 So, I have decided to dig a bit deep, weigh all the perks and flaws, and discover the worthiness of this plan.